In most cases, your family members should be able to join you when you come to the UK.

 Spouse or civil partner, unmarried or same-sex partner:

-The UK Visa and Immigration (UKVI) requires you to be able to financially support your family members for the duration of their stay in the UK without needing help from public funds.
+UKVI requires you to be able to financially support your family members for the duration of their stay in the UK without needing help from public funds.

 Conditions of leave:

 If granted a PBS dependant visa, your family member:

 Dependent visas, once issued, are normally valid for the same length of time as the main visa holder’s, and allow multiple entries into and exit from the UK.

 The above information is only a short summary – please check UKVI’s guidance for dependants of PBS migrants for full details of requirements and restrictions.

 If your family member’s from the EEA or Switzerland, they can come to the UK to live, work and study without needing to apply for permission.